tweag/python-monorepo-example/content/blog/2020-06-11-inline-java-benchmarks.md

-To understand the trend in the table, it must be noted that `inline-java` is expected to add a constant overhead per request, since we need to invoke a couple of methods of the JVM to marshall the response from Haskell to Java.
+To understand the trend in the table, it must be noted that `inline-java` is expected to add a constant overhead per request, since we need to invoke a couple of methods of the JVM to marshal the response from Haskell to Java.

 In all cases, one has to convert a Haskell `ByteString` to a Java `byte` array.
 The code to convert the `ByteString` to a `byte` array is in the